JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Last year I set this as a goal.

-What exactly were those **24 tech videos** to make AI, automation and D&A more accesible: [x]
+What exactly were those **x24 tech videos** to make AI, automation and D&A more accesible: [x]

-Along the way, Ive made my life easier by based the video content on a simpler NEW repo: https://github.com/JAlcocerT/Home-Lab
+Along the way, Ive made my life easier by based the video content on a **simpler NEW repo**: https://github.com/JAlcocerT/Home-Lab

 1. [Cloudflare Tunnels](https://www.youtube.com/watch?v=k75PviBQeA0)
 2. [OpenAI API Tricks](https://www.youtube.com/watch?v=Yihsci3QcfI)